 The Malaysian 'horse race' calendar

-Although the Gregorian calendar is commonly use here in Malaysia, the traditional Hijri, Chinese and Indian lunar calendars are commonly used for setting traditional festivals and events.
+Although the Gregorian calendar is commonly used here in Malaysia, the traditional Hijri, Chinese and Indian lunar calendars are commonly used for setting traditional festivals and events.

-Because the horse race calendar is so useful, companies often package them as corporate gifts for clients.
+Because the "horse racing" calendar is so useful, companies often package them as corporate gifts for clients.
 If you are not lucky enough to be given one, they can also be purchased from local book and stationery shops here in Penang.
 It is uncertain if these calendars are available in all parts of the world.
 For instance, I have relatives in Australia and the UK who will request for a few copies to be posted to them every year.
-My aunties from Johor and Kuala Lumpur will also remind me to send them some too.
+My aunty from Kuala Lumpur will also remind me to send her some as well.

 Another year will soon come to an end.
-As we usher in the beginning of a new one, so the mad rush to get 'horse race' calendars begin.
+As we usher in the beginning of a new one, so the mad rush to get 'horse racing' calendars begins.
 What better way to face the new year than with a calendar which is packed with all the necessary information needed for the year to come!

 © All rights reserved